yeojz/otplib/README.md

 const isValid = hotp.verify({ token, secret, counter });
 ```

-For all available APIs, please refer to [API Documentation][project-docs-latest].
+For all available APIs, please refer to [API Documentation][project-v-api].

 ### In Browser